1. What size are the TORX screws that hold my bellhousing to my transmission, and what is the best way to remove them?

 Some models have a plastic stop formed in the gate.
 Simply remove the console, cut off the plastic piece, and you will be able to select 1st gear manually.

 These codes are sometimes triggered when a high stall (usually higher than 3000) is installed, but not always and not always immediately.
 They can be corrected through tuning when the PCM does not understand the RPM/SPEED offset with the new converter.
-From my understanding, this involves removing the test for the code – not simply clearing the code.
+This involves removing the test for the code – not simply clearing the code.

-21. Why do your LS1/LSx and bolt on bell transmission not have a bell housing.
+20. Why does your LS1/LSx and bolt on bell transmission not have a bell housing?

-The answer in short is yes.
+The short answer is yes.
 It may not happen today or tomorrow, but the additional stress created in the torque multiplication and the higher torque achieved in a less linear manner does put immense additional stress on the transmission.
-This addition stress will significantly shorten the life of the stock transmission, as its capabilities will be exceeded.
+This additional stress will significantly shorten the life of the stock transmission, as its capabilities will be exceeded.

-The answer to this question is yes and we furnish every unit with one.
+Yes, and we provide one every unit with one.
 While not having a cooler is not going to cause your transmission to die tomorrow, heat will kill it in the long run by hardening seals and gaskets.
 Having a stall converter will only compound this problem.
-Installing a cooler is just a good idea.
+Installing a cooler is highly recommended.

-Yes absolutely.
+Yes, absolutely.
 You can use any fluid that meets or exceeds the requirement for your car, generally Dextron Mercron or better.
-However, I will say that, in my mind, I can’t justify the cost factor.
-The OEM fluid can last over 100,000 miles in many cars and trucks while never being changed and still works well.
-So the plain stuff is good too.
-It’s your money, so use what you want and feel comfortable with.
+However, the OEM fluid can last over 100,000 miles in many cars and trucks while never being changed and still works well.
 We have no preference.

 When making a gear change it is necessary to reprogram the PCM for the new gear ratio.
 This must be done with some form of tuning software.

-28. If my transmissions fails how will it be handled?
+26. If my transmission fails how will it be handled?

 The issue will be handled exactly according to the warranty agreement on our WARRANTY Page.
 Please read this page before calling.

-29. Do I need to change my converter after a transmission failure.
+27. Do I need to change my converter after a transmission failure?

 This would generally be determined by the transmission builder.
 But as a rule, as far as contamination goes, the only thing that can put contaminants in the converter is the pump or converter itself.